 The NanoPi R4S doesn’t have a video out port, so it’s not designed to be plugged into a TV or monitor for use as a media center or desktop computer.
 But it does have two Gigabit Ethernet ports and two USB 3.0 ports, which means you can connect it to your home or work network and use it as a headless computer.

-The RK3399 processor features two ARM Cortex-A72 CPU performance cores and four Cortex-A53 efficiency cores and Mali-T864 graphics (which I suppose could come in handy for decoding streaming video or games for streaming even if you can’t plug in a display).
+At the heart of the little computer is the RK399 processor, which features two ARM Cortex-A72 CPU performance cores and four Cortex-A53 efficiency cores and Mali-T864 graphics (which I suppose could come in handy for decoding streaming video or games for streaming even if you can’t plug in a display).

 Similar headless, single-board computers from the company like the NanoPi R2S support open source software including U-boot, Ubuntu Core, and OpenWrt, so it’s likely the new model will follow suit once it’s officially launched.